Vargasavour Recipes

 Instructions

-• Mix with an electric mixer on medium speed for about 4 minutes, until the sugar mixture thickens, lightens in color, and loses its shine.
+• Beat with an electric mixer on medium speed for about 4 minutes, until thickened, lighter in color, and no longer shiny.

 Notes